JimTravisGoog/bigquery-reverse-geolocation/README.md

 edit  text files and  run some simple bash scripts .
 No familiarity with python is necessary if following these quick steps

-  1. First create your pub/sub topic by navigating to the pub/sub console from the [Google Developer Console](https://console.developers.google.com/project)
-   Click on New Topic add the name of your topic  so the topic entry looks like this :
+1.First create your pub/sub topic by navigating to the pub/sub console from the [Google Developer Console](https://console.developers.google.com/project) Click on New Topic add the name of your topic  so the topic entry looks like this :

   ![pub/sub topic](images/geo_bq-topic-2.png "pub/sub topic")

-  2. Now create the subscription by checking the box alongside the topic  and clicking the “+ new subscription button” Ensure it is set to pull
+2.Now create the subscription by checking the box alongside the topic  and clicking the “+ new subscription button” Ensure it is set to pull

  ![pub/sub sub](images/geo_bq-subs-3.png "pub/sub sub")

  Note the name of the topic and subscription

-  3. From the Developers console start a [cloudshell instance](https://cloud.google.com/cloud-shell/docs/quickstart)
-  4. ssh into the instance
+3.From the Developers console start a [cloudshell instance](https://cloud.google.com/cloud-shell/docs/quickstart) 4.ssh into the instance
-  5. Create a shell script called setup  with the following contents:
+5.Create a shell script called setup  with the following contents:

 <pre class=prettyprint>